chapel-lang/chapel/doc/rst/technotes/gpu.rst

 might also occur if :proc:`~GPU.assertOnGpu()` is placed elsewhere in the loop depending on the presence of control flow.

+Utilities in :mod:`Memory.Diagnostics` module can be used to monitor GPU memory allocations and detect memory leaks.
+For example, :proc:`Memory.Diagnostics.startVerboseMem()` and :proc:`Memory.Diagnostics.stopVerboseMem()` can be used to enable and disable output from memory allocations and deallocations.
+GPU-based operations will be marked in the generated output.

 Multi-Locale Support
 ~~~~~~~~~~~~~~~~~~~~